apluslms/radar/doc/DEVELOPMENT.md

 `py_venv\Scripts\activate.bat`<br>
 `pip install -r requirements.txt`

-When starting a new terminal for development, access the same virtual enviroment by enterint the activate-command alone (2nd line).
+When starting a new terminal for development, access the same virtual enviroment by entering the activate command alone (2nd line).

 ## Django